bioinf-fi/workshops/09_parsing.md

 print("Please modify the script if you wish to filter ML and not Ml tags. ")
 ```

-The code should be fairly self-explanatory.
-For the last exercise, parse your bam file in order to only print 5mC, and ignore 5hmC.
-There are multiple ways to do this, depending on your initial bam files; the main goal of this exercise is to learn how to access methylation tags from within python.
+The code should be largely self-explanatory.
+As a final exercise, parse your BAM file so that you print only 5mC calls while excluding 5hmC.
+There are multiple valid approaches depending on how your BAM encodes modifications; the primary objective is to practice accessing and interpreting methylation tags in Python.